ozgunsunar/ozgunsunar.github.io/_pages/about.md

 Beside my work, I built an platform named [Mechead.com](http://www.mechead.com) 5 years ago, which has been voluntarily serving for those who are in search of different things whats and whys in engineering area since it was found.

-Please check my agenda to see my availability and welcome to drop me an email for your further questions.
+Please check my [agenda page](/agenda) to see my availability and welcome to drop me an email for your further questions.